CustomerPOC/pc-inventory/Postman/README.md

 ### Example Body with Parameters

-Find all active EC2 Instances in AWS Virginia (us-east-1), limit to 10 results, and return the full asset JSON.
+Find all active EC2 Instances in AWS Virginia (us-east-1) and AWS California (us-west-1), limit to 10 results, and return the full asset JSON.

 ```json
  {